IkarosKappler/ikrs.http/document_root/README.txt

    The CGI handler requires to set some environment vars for php-cgi.
 By default this is not allowed by the 'cgi.force_redirect' directive in your php.ini (php-cgi, NOT php-cli!).

-   Locate you php-cgi configuration file, something like /etc/php5/cgi/php.init,
+   Locate your php-cgi configuration file, something like /etc/php5/cgi/php.ini,
    near line ~834
    ; cgi.force_redirect is necessary to provide security running PHP as a CGI under ; most web servers.
 Left undefined, PHP turns this on by default.
 You can